 How Much Money Should I Leave for My Pet’s Care?

 Besides deciding who will physically care for the pets, individuals should set money aside in their estate plan to provide for the care costs of the animals.
 While it can be difficult to decide how much money to leave for the pet’s care, estate planning attorneys can help individuals to develop a more concrete number.
 For one, they will ask how much money the person currently spends on their pets per year.
 Then, this amount should be multiplied as if the pet were to live an extraordinarily long life.
 Additionally, they will also suggest adding some extra money to the amount in case of an emergency or if the animal has a long-term illness.

 While most people will leave this amount in a lump sum for the named caretaker, other people will choose to create a Pet Trust.
 A Pet Trust will disburse the money to the caretaker over a period of time and ensure the funds provided are actually being used to take care of the animals.

 Including pets in an estate plan is not always common knowledge for many Texans; because of this, individuals who would like to include information about their pets in their estate plan should contact a knowledgeable attorney.

 Contact a Houston Estate Planning Attorney

 If you or a loved one wants to include pets in their final plans, contact the experienced Houston estate planning attorneys at McCulloch & Miller, PLLC.
 We have experience drafting wills, power of attorney documents, and a wide variety of other estate planning matters—including documents that incorporate pets into the estate planning process.
-Call 713-333-8900 to schedule a free, no strings attached consultation with one of our attorneys today.
+Call 713-333-8900 to schedule a no strings attached consultation with one of our attorneys today.